huijing/enterprise-css-grid/README.md

 4. `yarn start`
 5. In a separate terminal window, `npx tailwindcss -i ./src/stylesheets/tailwind.css -o ./public/output.css --watch` // this is to make sure the Tailwind output is compiled correctly

-Or you could just fork it on CodeSandbox I think.
+Unfortunately, you can't fork it directly on CodeSandbox because even though the original version is a CodeSandbox container, when you fork it, you end up with a client environment instead.
+You can preview the thing up there though.